jrego1/EPLCANet/README.md

 ![LCA-RCNN framework](./images/LCA-RCNN.jpg)

 Figure: Our framework for training an energy-based model and fine tuning a sparse coding dictionary for image classification. a) Image inputs, $x$, drive the dynamics of the locally competitive algorithm over $T_{LCA}$ timesteps, settling to a sparse set of activations that minimize reconstruction error when combined with a pre-trained dictionary, $D$. b) Sparse activations $a(t), t = T_{LCA}$ are passed to an energy-based recurrent model, which we train for classification with EqProp.
 Input activations are held static while a copy of the sparse activations is allowed to evolve with the energy based system.
-In the second phase of EqProp, the output of the network is nudged based on classification loss and settles to a new configuration, $s_*^beta$. c) During EBM training with EqProp, the nudged, settled state of the sparse activation-like layer, $s_*^beta, 0$, is used to fine-tune the sparse coding dictionary $D_*$.
+In the second phase of EqProp, the output of the network is nudged based on classification loss and settles to a new configuration, {s_\*}^{beta}. c) During EBM training with EqProp, the nudged, settled state of the sparse activation-like layer, {s_\*}^{\beta, 0}, is used to fine-tune the sparse coding dictionary $D_\*$.

 ## Training using EqProp with symmetric connections
 #### RCNN